Research

 PhD thesis

-If you like to receive a copy of Tjeerd's thesis, please send him an email or contact him through LinkedIn.
+If you would like a copy of Dr. Datema's thesis, please send him an email or connect with him on LinkedIn.

 Recent publications

-Below is a shortlist of recent publications with contributions of DATOS’ experts.
-For a complete list of publications by DATOS experts contact us!
+Below is a shortlist of recent publications authored by DATOS’ experts.
+For a complete list of our research contributions, please contact us!

 Access to diagnostics